copandrej/clone-CERN-EOSHPM-loadtest/README.md

 Requirements and installation of the tool can be added to the `install-loadtest.sh` script as well as Dockerfile.

-Optionally, calling of the wrapper script can be added to `loadtest.sh`, and functions for passing output can be added to `analysis.py`.
+Optionally, calling of the wrapper script can be added to `loadtest.sh`, and functions for passing output can be added to `analysis.py` and `summary.py`.

 Documentation and the structure of the code are clear from comments inside the source code.